vincentbernat/hellogopher/README.md

 ## Dependencies

 This example relies on modules to retrieve dependencies.
 This require use of Go 1.11.
-To update a dependency, use `go get -u DEPENDENCY@REVISION`.
+To update a dependency, use `go get DEPENDENCY@REVISION`.

 For older versions of Go, it's possible to use `vgo` instead: